 Malta, Sicily & the Aeolian Islands Cruise - port charges, flights and supplements 2021

 Book your flights with us to ensure full financial protection for your holiday.

 |Your holiday with us is financially secure as we are ATOL licensed and your holiday is ATOL protected.
 We are also members of ABTA giving additional protection.
 We have been trading since 1995 so with over 25 years under our belts, you can book with total confidence.|

 - Accommodation in your chosen grade of cabin with private SH/WC & air conditioning, mini fridge and flat screen TV with complimentary movies.

-- Half-board: Buffet breakfast and one main meal daily, including a Welcome Cocktail, a local themed party evening , fun BBQ on the beach or on deck (weather permitting) and Captain’s Dinner.
+- Full-board: Buffet breakfast and two main meal daily, including a Welcome Cocktail, a local themed party evening , fun BBQ on the beach or on deck (weather permitting) and Captain’s Dinner.